eosnewyork/eosdocs.io/PublicWebsite/content/Resources/apiendpoints/_index.md

 While this is more complex, running your own node give you full control.

 On a fresh Ubuntu 16 server (use your server of choice of course, but these instructions were executed on that OS) - Note that you need at least 16GB or ram and at minimum 20GB of disk space before you can begin this process.
-Also not that this take a long time to run, expect 24 hours before your node is in a usable state.
+Also note that this take a long time to run, expect 24 hours before your node is in a usable state.

 Clone the repo and compile the software